tensorflow/models/syntaxnet/README.md

 The grammatical relationships encoded in dependency structures are directly related to the underlying meaning of the sentence in question.
-They allow us to easily recover the answers to various questions, for example *who did I see?*, *who saw the man with glasses?*, and so on.
+They allow us to easily recover the answers to various questions, for example *whom did I see?*, *who saw the man with glasses?*, and so on.

 SyntaxNet is a **transition-based** dependency parser [Nivre, 2007] (http://www.mitpressjournals.org/doi/pdfplus/10.1162/coli.07-056-R1-07-027) that